PrefectHQ/prefect/docs/concepts/flows.md

 ### Raise an exception

+!!! note "Prerequisite"
+    Read the documentation about [states](/concepts/states) before proceeding with this section.

 If an exception is raised within the flow function, the flow is immediately marked as failed.

 ```python hl_lines="5"